Jelgnum/minecraft-screen-launch-script/README.md

 A script for launching a Minecraft Server into a [Screen](https://www.gnu.org/software/screen/) instance in linux
 ## Important
   - This is a framework, you will have to set up the args and server jar name
-  - The terminal launch command will need to be changed if you aren't using Konsole
   - You mush have Screen installed

 ## Install